Deborah Cincotta heads up Erica Messer Productions, overseeing all aspects

 changed all that.

-Throughout the years, Cincotta remained close friends with Messer, who she'd met while working at Keyser-Lippman Productions.
+Throughout the years, Cincotta remained close friends with Messer, who she'd met working at Keyser-Lippman Productions.
 Having read hundreds of writers, Cincotta knew that Messer had what it took to be a great success, encouraged her to write her first script, which she then sent to agents at UTA.
 The rest is history.
 As Messer signed her new development deal, she reached out and asked Cincotta to head up the endeavor.
 Cincotta jumped at the opportunity.
-With her children finishing up their elementary schooling, she was as excited to be back working in Hollywood as she was to be partnered with one of the most gifted, adept and high-minded women she knows.
+With her children finishing up their elementary schooling, she was ready to be return to work in Hollywood.

-Cincotta still lives in Los Angeles with her husband and their two children.
+Cincotta lives in Los Angeles with her husband and their two children.